matn7/CS-Notes/src/main/java/deployment/LINUX.md

 - The find command can be used to execute sophisticated search tasks.
 - You can search by `-name`, `-type`, `-size` and more.
-- You can use the -exec option to execute another command on each of the results - remember to end with \;
+- You can use the `-exec` option to execute another command on each of the results - remember to end with `\`.

 ```console
 find /